 Building and connecting with your database in real time is the key to closing more transactions in today's hot market.
 Here are a few tips for engaging with clients and potential leads, no matter your form of communication.
 Remember—when it comes to connecting, it's all about the first five minutes!

-Know How To Communicate
+Know How to Communicate

-Knowing where a potential lead is located in the funnel will help you determine how best to communicate with them.
+Knowing where a potential lead is located in the funnel will help you determine how to effectively communicate with them.
 While lookers and researchers won't require as aggressive of a communication strategy, those in the bottom three levels of the funnel—initial buyer, active buyer, and motivated buyer—should be persistently pursued.

 Make It Count

 In most cases, you should always text before you call.
 If you do opt for a phone call, then it needs to count.
 Most smartphones are able to transcribe voicemail messages, so you can include specific details that will entice potential clients to return your message.

 - "Hi [NAME], it's [NAME].
 I know you reached out a while ago about wanting to know the value of your home.
 I went back and pulled your file and was comparing it against some recent comps in your area.
 With today's market being so hot, I think I can net you an extra $8,000 to $10,000 for your house.
 I'd love to talk through it and get your opinion.
 Give me a call back today so I can take five minutes to run through it with you.
 919-555-1234.
 Thanks!"